ckahraman/ckahraman.github.io/index.md

 ---

 * I have been working on IT related jobs for 8+ years.
+* Active in software development & testing for 5+ years.
-* Currently working as Test Automation Lead & SDET.
+* Currently work as Test Automation Lead & SDET at Bank of America.
 * Developed java desktop applications.
-* I worked on developement of Salesforce and Mulesoft apps.
-*
+* Husband of a lovely wife and father of two handsome boy.
-* I love every aspect of Technology and
-Learning is endless journey for me...
+* I love every aspect of Technology and learning is endless journey for me...

 ## My Skills
 ---